English Language and Literature BA (Hons)

 QS Stars University Ratings

-- You can develop further grounding in both linguistic and literary analysis, and develop your understanding of language use and literary genres and periods.
+• Develop further grounding in both linguistic and literary analysis, and develop your understanding of language use and literary genres and periods

-- In English literature, you’ll have the opportunity to examine a range of fictional works from different countries and explore the ways in which the world is interpreted through them.
+• In English literature, you’ll examine a range of fictional works from different countries and explore the ways in which the world is interpreted through them

 What you'll study